TheJMaster28/COGPython/README.md

 # COGPython

-Gets data from sample file and organizes to a .dat file for gnu plot to read
+Gets data from sample file and organizes to a .dat file for gnuplot to read